 The other trend is an obsession with the 1980s, considered by many as the heydays of horror and gore.
 Instead of reinventing the iconic posters from that time period and turning them into something new and meaningful, those nostalgic designs are almost indistinguishable from the posters of yore.
 Though they almost always look great, they fail to further the field by obsessively referring to the past.
 This has caused a resurgence of many favourites from the 80s like the ITC Serif Gothic typeface or the ITC Souvenir typeface, or the Friz Quadrata typeface on the first movie poster for Dark Summer.
 If not for the laptop you would never know it advertises a film released in 2015, so perfectly does the artwork emulate the classic 80s style.
 This whole retro wave was nice while it lasted, but maybe it is time for the industry to move on and explore new horizons.

-The poster for Black Hat combines actual stills from the crime drama in horizontal bands to allure the potential audience.
+[link not found] The poster for Black Hat combines actual stills from the crime drama in horizontal bands to allure the potential audience.
 The top image advertises the star of the film; the bottom two hint at the setting and the type of movie – Indonesian dancers and shadowy men with machine guns.
 It’s all done quite artfully with a stylish, limited colour scheme and surprisingly little (if at all) Photoshop.
 The cold, blueish white of the luminescent film title is a nice foil to the warm yellow and golden brown of the images.
 The mechanical shapes of letters look like the ones you find on luggage tags and information screens in airports, a reference to the travels of the main protagonist from Chicago to Los Angeles to Hong Kong to Jakarta.
 Related FontLists are Squares on a Grid, Dots on a Grid, and LCD, LED, Scoreboards & Other Electronic Displays.

 Gravillis Inc. produce consistently good work, such as this series of character posters for the naturalist drama Little Accidents.
 Each of the main players – a surviving miner, the lonely wife of a mine executive, and a local boy – get their moment in the spotlight.
 The dreamy atmosphere in the masterfully cropped images in twilight hues is enhanced by the sinuous shapes of the italic Linotype Didot typeface.